i2bc/Dual_Seq_Cdiff_Mouse/README.md

 # Dual_Seq_Cdiff_Mouse

-Repository to reproduce the analyses in Kreis et al. 2022.
+Repository to reproduce the analyses in Kreis _et al._ 2023.